Asian Studies Major

 Goal 1: Students will achieve Intermediate Low Oral Proficiency in an Asian language (by ACTFL standards).

-Goal 2: Students will explore Asia's importance in the world through interdisciplinary investigation of the histories, political systems, economies, cultures, and societies of Asia.
+Goal 2: Students will explore Asia's importance in the world through interdisciplinary investigation.

-Outcome 2.1: Students will be able to apply a variety of tools, methods, and perspectives to investigate and interpret important aspects of the history, politics, geography, economics and culture of contemporary Asian societies.
+Outcome 2: Students will be able to apply a variety of tools, methods, and perspectives to understand Asian societies.

-Goal 3: Students will conduct research about Asia, evaluate data generated by multiple methodologies, and present their findings effectively.
+Goal 3: Students will conduct research about Asia and present their findings.

 The traditional undergraduate programs includes a minimum of 120 credits distributed across three components: A General Education component divided into Signature Courses, Variable Courses, and an Integrative Learning requirement; a Major and Divisional component; and Free Electives.
 In addition to course requirements as specified in each area, students must complete one certified course in each of the following overlay areas1: